 5. Body language speaks volumes as soon as you enter the room

 However, there can be infinite causes of crossing your arms.
 It doesn’t always mean that you’re holding something back or are arrogant but could simply show that you’re cold.
 In such a case, one need not fret too much.
 The employers are smart enough to judge on the basis of combinations of body actions rather than taking just one.
 Nevertheless, the more careful you are, the better it would be.
-The trick is to balance the narrative and you could achieve it by sitting with your legs at a respectable distance from each other, your hands on your knees and your back bending forward a little.
+The trick is to balance the narrative and you could achieve it by sitting with your legs at a respectable distance from each other, your hands on your knees, and your back bending forward a little.
 Similarly, head nods and hand gestures work equally well while you’re speaking.
 Check this article for various do’s and don’t’s of body language during an interview

 6. Perform your interview and prepare questions

 The key to cracking any interview process is to be prepared meticulously.
 Adjust a mock interview test with your siblings or parents and take it with all sincerity.
 Practice makes perfect and rehearsing it multiple times with real-life questions would help you amicably.
-Also, the executives would always ask you if you’ve questions for them.
-Be prepared with the answers to these little queries and the basis of your answer should be your job role, the company culture or the ultimate goal they have for this product.
+Also, the executives would always ask you if you’ve questioned them.
+Be prepared with the answers to these little queries and the basis of your answer should be your job role, the company culture, or the ultimate goal they have for this product.
 Never bring in the matter of salary during this question as it would give the impression of you being interested in the monetary prospect only.
-Organisations would always inform you about the remunerations themselves and one must be patient for it
+Organizations would always inform you about the remunerations themselves and one must be patient for it

 These are our expert tips to be prepared for an interview.
 Follow them in your next chance and let us know what transpired in the comments section below.
 Keep following the helpful pieces of HRDGuru for all your job-related queries.